Mass Times

-The Shrine of St. Frances Cabrini houses the remains of St. Frances Xavier Cabrini, the patron saint of immigrants.
+The Shrine of St. Frances Cabrini houses the remains of Mother Cabrini, the patron saint of immigrants.
 This peaceful chapel overlooking the Hudson River is nestled in a quiet neighborhood in northern Manhattan.
 It is easily accessible by mass transit.

 Mother Cabrini Bought This Land

 Mother Cabrini purchased this property in 1899.
-She bought it to house a boarding school for upper-class girls, and then used the tuition to fund orphanages and free schools for the poor.
+She bought it to house a boarding school for upper-class girls, and used the tuition to fund orphanages and free schools for the poor.
 The buildings also acted as a receiving house for orphans.
-The U.S. novitiate for the Missionary Sisters of the Sacred Heart of Jesus, the order Mother Cabrini founded, was here as well.
+The U.S. novitiate for the Missionary Sisters of the Sacred Heart of Jesus, the order Mother Cabrini founded, was here for a while as well.

 Mother Cabrini always found great tranquility when she visited this site.
 A bench upon which she liked to meditate remains for visitors to sit upon.